 By Basit Raza Abbasi

-The visit of Pakistani Prime Minister Imran Khan to United States is harbinger of a fresh wave in Pak-US engagements.
+The visit of Pakistani Prime Minister Imran Khan to the United States is a harbinger of a fresh wave in Pak-US engagements.

 After a bumpy ride on an uncertain path fraught with all possible threats, some of them existential, it is indeed a miracle that this perilous ride is still on track, albeit at a dead stop.